Sky manual tuning help

 You can select regional BBC channels through the standard channel list (in the 900s).
 If they are unavailable, you will have to manually tune your television using the tuning method above.
 The ITV license covers the entire United Kingdom; therefore, you should have no problem retrieving regional channels.
 However, your Sky box will only add the local network (using the provided postcode) upon installation.
 Additional ITV channels can also be tuned via the Non-Freesat mode highlighted above.
 In an attempt to cut costs, regional ITV channels will frequently carry the same programming; therefore, if some channels have the same shows, it’s not a mistake.

-If you’re planning on signing up to and installing Sky, and would like to access channels that aren’t included in your standard package, tell your engineer.
+If you’re planning on signing up to and installing Sky, SkyQ or Sky HD Multiroom, and would like to access channels that aren’t included in your standard package, tell your engineer.
 They may have to fine tune your satellite dish for you to retrieve certain signals.
 Alternatively, if the technical jargon of manual tuning is simply too difficult to get your head around, call a professional and they will guide you through the process.